priyakdey/droplet/NOTES.md

     - [ ] Make sure edit profile name is not selected
     - [ ] type ahead, fuzzy search for timezone
     - [ ] cache the timezones, would be great to actually show places with offset.
+    - [ ] Render of the available timezones is slow, cause of huge list. memo did not help, try ComboBox